15 Best New Jersey LPN Programs – 2023

 | 2017|| 1,505|| 78.87%|| 46,948|| 83.85%|

-Counted among one of the well-known LPN schools in NJ, Cumberland County College is at the forefront of leading the change in nursing education.
+Counted among one of the well-known LPN schools in NJ, Rowan College South Jersey is at the forefront of leading the change in nursing education.
 The college makes use of modern technology to help students stay ahead and develop into well-rounded personalities.

 This one-year practical nursing course consists of 34 credits which are further divided into program credits (24 credits) and general education credits (10 credits).
 The course curriculum educates you on a range of nursing care aspects including surgical operations, health and nutrition, human anatomy, pharmacology, and psychology among others.
 During the training, you will receive theoretical knowledge in classrooms while for the practical experience; the college has arranged clinical sessions in a variety of healthcare settings including hospitals, nursing homes, and private clinics.
 To graduate, you are required to score at least “C” grade in every nursing subject.